SC-JEPA: Stabilizing Latent Predictive Learning for Time-Series Anomaly Prediction: Experiments

 \subsection{Results}

-\paragraph{Baselines.} To evaluate MTS-JEPA, we benchmark against nine diverse baselines.
-K-Means~\cite{macqueen1967kmeans} and DeepSVDD~\cite{deepsvdd} represent classical clustering and deep one-class classification.
-LSTM-VAE~\cite{park2018multimodal} serves as a standard RNN-based reconstruction baseline.
-TS2Vec~\cite{ts2vec} is included as a state-of-the-art contrastive learner.
-We also compare against advanced backbones, including TimesNet~\cite{timesnet} for 2D temporal variations, PatchTST~\cite{patchtst} as a patch-based Transformer, and iTransformer~\cite{itransformer} for variate-wise attention.
-We additionally include PAD~\cite{jhin2023precursor}, a recent anomaly prediction model for direct comparison.
-Finally, we include TS-JEPA~\cite{ts-jepa} to directly assess the improvements of our multi-resolution design over a standard single-scale JEPA baseline.
-When applicable, baselines are pre-trained on the same data and aligned to the anomaly prediction setting.
-Specifically, detection methods evaluate normality directly on the observation window $\mathbf{X}_t$, while forecasting models utilize prediction errors on the target data, and representation learners (e.g., TS2Vec) use the same classifier head on the embeddings.

-\paragraph{Main results.} Table~\ref{exp:main} reports the mean anomaly prediction results on four benchmarks using the same data splits and five random seeds.
+\paragraph{Main results.} Table~\ref{main_exp} reports the mean anomaly prediction results on five benchmarks using the same data splits and five random seeds.
 Full results are available in Appendix~\ref{app:extended_results}.
-Under this setting, MTS-JEPA achieves the top AUC on all datasets, suggesting consistently strong ranking quality for upcoming abnormal windows under our precursor-based definition.
-Moreover, MTS-JEPA attains best F1 performance across benchmarks, indicating that its ranking quality can translate into effective decisions under the shared threshold-selection procedure.
+Under this setting, SC-JEPA achieves the top AUC on all datasets, suggesting consistently strong ranking quality for upcoming abnormal windows under our precursor-based definition.
+Moreover, SC-JEPA attains best F1 performance across benchmarks, indicating that its ranking quality can translate into effective decisions under the shared threshold-selection procedure.

 The trends of competing baselines are broadly consistent with their modeling assumptions.
 Classical methods such as K-Means and DeepSVDD rely on static similarity or compactness in a feature space, which can be less sensitive when precursor windows deviate only mildly from normal patterns.
 Reconstruction-based models such as LSTM-VAE may also be less aligned with a precursor setting, since reconstruction error often becomes more distinctive after abnormal behavior has developed.
 In addition, a set of advanced time-series backbones, including TimesNet, TS2Vec, PatchTST, and iTransformer, provide strong sequence representations and capture long-range dependencies.
 In our anomaly prediction setting, however, these general-purpose backbones are not directly optimized for highlighting weak early-stage transitions toward future abnormalities, so their scores can be less separable when the precursor signal is subtle and noisy.
 Likewise, the inferior performance of TS-JEPA highlights the limitations of a pure continuous predictive model; lacking both a discrete codebook and multi-resolution modeling, it suffers from optimization instability and fails to capture diverse precursor dynamics.
 Finally, while PAD is explicitly designed for anomaly prediction, it relies on a single-scale objective that restricts its ability to decouple complex latent evolution from stochastic noise.